Calbuco (volcano): Volcanic activity

 Calbuco has had 36 confirmed eruptions during the Holocene, 13 of which have been recorded in historical times.
 20th century eruptions took place in 1906, 1907, 1909, 1911, 1917, 1929, 1932, 1945, 1961, and 1972.
 A series of three eruptions occurred from April 22–30, 2015.

 The 1893–95 Calbuco eruption was one of the largest ever to take place in southern Chile, with debris ejected to distances of eight kilometres, accompanied by voluminous hot lahars.
 The 1893 eruption disrupted the daily life of German settlers in eastern Llanquihue Lake.
-In this area potato fields, cattle and apiculture was negatively impacted.
+In this area potato fields, cattle and apiculture were negatively impacted.
 Cattle were evacuated from the area and settlers lobbied the government of Jorge Montt to be relocated elsewhere.

 In the strong explosions of April 1917, a lava dome formed in the crater accompanied by hot lahars.
 Another short explosive eruption in January 1929 also included an apparent pyroclastic flow and a lava flow.

 The major eruption of 1961 sent ash columns 12–15 km high, produced plumes that dispersed mainly to the south east and emitted two lava flows.
 There was a minor, four-hour eruption on August 26, 1972.
 Strong fumarolic emission from the main crater was observed on August 12, 1996.

 The most recent eruption happened in April 2015, when on April 22, the volcano suddenly erupted with little warning, sending a large ash column into the atmosphere; another eruption occurred in the early hours of April 23.
 A smaller eruption occurred on April 30.
 The eruptions ranked as a 4 on the Volcanic Explosivity Index.
 The volcano returned to the lowest alert level on August 18, 2015.
 The ash of the eruption dispersed nutrients into the sea which may have contributed to unleashing the algal bloom of 2016.